caioariede/django-location-field/README.md

 Allows users to input locations based on latitude and longitude, using a Google maps widget.

-*Currently it does not work with non-Spatial Databases.*
+*This project is currently unusable and under heavy work*

 MIT licensed

 **Compatibility**

 * Django 1.3, 1.4 and 1.5
-* Python 2.6, 2.7
+* Python 2.6, 2.7 and 3.x

 It was only tested with PostGIS 1.5+ but may work with other Spatial Databases.